 Connect a capacitor from this pin to GND to control the slew rate of the output voltage at power-on.
 This pin can be left floating to obtain a predetermined slew rate (minimum T{dVdT}) on the output.
-Equation governing slew rate at start-up is shown below:
+Governing slew rate at startup is shown in Equation 1.